 User Interaction

 The User Interaction Step enables interaction with users by asking questions, collecting input, and validating responses.
 This step is highly configurable, allowing you to define the question, provide quick reply options, validate user input, and handle invalid responses.
 Below is a detailed explanation of its key fields and functionalities, incorporating the clarifications provided.
+We make a distinction between text based user interactions and media reply user interactions (you can switch between the two by toggling the media_reply button).

 Phone Number Regex Validation